wikimedia/mediawiki-services-mobileapps/docs/develop/css.md

 the most recent released version and pull the needed changes in.

 The most recent update or check was:
+* 2020-05-04: Updated reset.css to the one from MinervaNeue
 * 2020-02-21: updated all modules to latest master as of 2020-02-21

 ### Build